 Says TechVentive: “Industry 4.0 may not be immediately possible in facilities that have been starved for capital, have antiquated or poor performing operations, paper-based systems, etc. The dysfunctionality has to be dealt with prior to achieving these aspirational goals.”

 The good news is that manufacturers are heeding this advice and investing in technology with an eye for establishing a connection between people, systems, and machines.
 But as TechVentive warns, “incremental change won’t win the race.
-It will take considered thought, vision
+It will take considered thought, vision and strategy.”

 Here are some of the market forces that are compelling manufacturers to upgrade their infrastructure.
 Then keep reading for tips that help your company stay on a clear path to Industry 4.0—rather than settling for a series of random one-off enhancements.

 What’s driving the move toward Industry 4.0 among manufacturers?
 TechVentive cites several factors:

 - Increased capital spending.
 Manufacturers are upgrading their capital equipment, repairing or rebuilding their physical plants, integrating machine tools to other machine tools, and more.

 - Greater investments in plants, equipment, and equipment automation.
 Even aging, decrepit plants can become major moneymakers again with the right investment.

 - Improved worker productivity.
 Manufacturers are finding that the more they use automation, the faster they can scale without adding a commensurate amount of headcount—and the greater output-per-worker they can generate.